callmeed/site-lab/README.md

 While you can surely add sites/URLs one-by-one in the app, most use-cases will involve importing large sets of URLs from files or external sites.
 With that in mind, I've started a set of Rake tasks for importing URLs.
 Currently, it includes:

 - Importing all startups from AngelList for a given market
-- Importing all startup/product URLs listed on http://www.producthunt.com
+- Importing all startup/product URLs listed on [Producthunt](http://www.producthunt.com)
 - Importing URLs from a text file (placed in app/import)
+- Importing all startup URLs from [VCDelta](http://neuvc.com/labs/vcdelta/)

-Run a `rake -T` to see the tasks and required parameters
+Run a `rake -T` to see the tasks and required parameters.
+There is also a sample text file in app/import.

 Screenshot
 -----